Page medically reviewed by Alison Hardy (Dip. in counselling, PG CBT), Senior Lead Cognitive Behavioural Therapist at Priory Hospital Chelmsford

 By using relaxation techniques as part of your strategy to deal with anxiety, you can start to manage your physical and psychological symptoms more effectively, improving your physical and mental health.
 These techniques will help to instruct both your body and brain to relax.
-They will also act as a good distraction, giving you an opportunity to distance yourself from the worried thoughts that caused your anxiety in the first place.
+They'll also act as a good distraction, giving you an opportunity to distance yourself from the worried thoughts that caused your anxiety in the first place.

 Give these five exercises a go as part of your strategy for coping with anxiety.